Mother’s Day writing projects fit for a queen

 Write a “Real-Life” Fairy Tale

 Mother’s Day is a day to remember that fairy tales do come true!
-Encourage your artistic child to write and illustrate a story especially for Mom.
+Encourage your artistic child to write and illustrate a fairy tale especially for Mom.

 Provide your little storyteller with plenty of blank sheets of white paper or cardstock.
 Use a three-hole punch on these pages ahead of time.
 Also, use a ruler to draw several lines at the bottom of each page where the text will go.